Close Banner

 Disney After Hours

 Avoid the afternoon heat and enjoy lower wait times with Disney After Hours!
-The separately ticketed events allow guests to stick around the participating parks after regular park hours with limited crowds.
+The separately ticketed events allow guests to stay at the participating parks after regular park hours, with limited crowds.
 That means you’ll encounter little to no lines while you wait for rides, character meet-and-greets, and other experiences at the parks.
 Plus, you'll get complimentary popcorn, ice cream and bottled beverages during the official event time!
-Disney After Hours is available at Magic Kingdom, Hollywood Studios and EPCOT on select nights throughout summer 2025.

 Looking for a cool way to experience the water parks?
-Disney H2O Glow After Hours at Disney’s Typhoon Lagoon Water Park is a separately ticketed event held after hours on select nights from May 23 to Sept.
-13, 2025.
-The tadpole-friendly evenings feature DJ dance parties, specialty food and drink, and a chance to enjoy your favorite water attractions glowing at night!
-Check out our guide to H2O Glow After Hours for all the hoppin' details.
+Disney H2O Glow After Hours at Disney’s Typhoon Lagoon Water Park is a separately ticketed event held after hours on select nights from June 2 through Sept.
+5, 2026.
+The tadpole-friendly evenings feature DJ dance parties, specialty food and drink and a chance to enjoy your favorite water attractions glowing at night!

 Mickey's Not-So-Scary Halloween Party

-weens and Teens at Mickey's Not-So-Scary Halloween Party - Vanellope in the Boo-to-You Parade
+Disney World in Summer - Vanellope in the Boo-to-You Parade

 Tips for Visiting Disney World in the Summer